Table of Contents

 Detangling and Daily Handling

 Now that you have rinsed out the conditioner, you must detangle your hair in sections.
-I would recommend a wide-tooth comb to help with the tangles.
+I would recommend a wide-tooth comb to help with the tangles, but avoid using old or damaged combs and brushes that can pull on your hair and cause breakage.
+When detangling, be gentle and avoid twirling your hair around your fingers, as this can lead to breakage and split ends.

 Once the hair is properly detangled, you can opt for a wash and go texlaxed hair or a straight style.
 With a wash-and-go, you may need additional styling tools and texlaxed hair products can be enhanced with oil for better hydration.
 To maintain the style and define your curls, consider using a cream or oil.
 I personally like to use the Tangle Teezer to define my curls, Eco Styler gel, and a foam styler, if you were wondering.